halasadi/MAPS/README.md

 * `usebootstrap` (optional, with options = 0 or 1, defaults to 1.
 MAPS uses the bootstrap to estimate the effective sample size in the data.
 For very long segments >10cM, the bootstrap is not accurate and we suggest setting the option to 0)

+## running MAPS

-Finally, you can run MAPS with the command such as this
+You can run MAPS with the command such as this

 ```
 ./runeems2 --params params.ini --seed 123